 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Social Care as soon as possible.
-When the school becomes aware of a private fostering arrangement for a pupil that has not been notified to Children's Social Care, we will advise parents and private foster carers of our mandatory duty as a school to inform the local authority of children in such arrangements.
+When the club becomes aware of a private fostering arrangement for a pupil that has not been notified to Children's Social Care, we will advise parents and private foster carers of our mandatory duty as a childcare provider to inform the school and local authority of children in such arrangements.
 Looking after someone else's child